Magical Queenstown, New Zealand: Missing Neverland!

 Sometimes random traveling memories will just pop into my head…

 Do you ever get that?
 When a memory so vivid projects itself in front of your eyes.
-It’s like you can reach out and touch it, you can smell those familiar smells, feel the air around you, like you’re there once more living through it.
+It’s like you can reach out and touch it, you can smell those familiar smells, feel the air around you, hear the voices like you’re transported back there once more living through it.

 Where is New Zealand?

-New Zealand at the far reaches of the world, for many of us, the furthest country away from home.
-It sits in the shadow of it’s huge cousin Australia.
+New Zealand is at the far reaches of the world, for many of us, the furthest country away from home, sitting in the shadow of it’s huge cousin Australia.
 But New Zealand, isn’t just a shy little cousin.
 New Zealand is voracious, exciting, and full of mystique.
-Hot lava runs through the two main volcanic Islands that make this country up.
+Hot lava runs through its veins and It’s body made up by the two main volcanic Islands that make this country.

-The itself is famous for it dairy, has a reputation for having the best lamb on earth, indigenous Maori people, volcanoes hot-springs, glaciers, mountains and the southern Alps.
-It’s home to the intimidating Hakka and where middle earth (Lord of the rings) came to life.
+The country itself is famous for it dairy, has a reputation for having the best lamb on earth, indigenous Maori people, volcanoes hot-springs, glaciers, mountains and the southern Alps.
+It’s home to the intimidating Haka and where middle earth (Lord of the rings) came to life.

 And Queenstown takes its place within this country, with it’s own fames and uniqueness and is a favourite amongst many a backpacker in Queenstown.